Table of Contents

 MSI’s MEG Z390 ACE hovers right around the $300 mark, which is perfect for a midrange Z390 motherboard.
 It comes with a truly admirable feature set, with things that you wouldn’t expect at this price point.

-The motherboard is made for overclocking, and it does have an admirable VRM section which supports this fact.
+The motherboard is made for over clocking, and it does have an admirable VRM section that supports this fact.
 For hardcore gamers, you get both SLI and CrossFireX support, which is a nice addition for anyone looking to run a multi-GPU setup.
 The ESS audio DAC and Nahimic 3 make for a great sound section, too, and you get a pre-installed I/O shield as well.

-Last but not least, there’s also MSI’s Mystic Light Infinity RGB lights, which add a colorful splash to an otherwise all-black motherboard.
+Last but not least, there are also MSI’s Mystic Light Infinity RGB lights, which add a colorful splash to another wise all-black motherboard.
 It’s a very appealing design, though, and it should fit in just about any color scheme you have in mind.

 MSI MEG Z390 GODLIKE